amit2103/spider/README.md

 ```

 Generally, Exceptions are not suitable for functional programming.
 So you can use the Either class.
-You can also use the Try structure (this is heaviliy inspired by the Scala Try structure) to help in these kinds of scnerios.
+You can also use the Try structure (this is heaviliy inspired by the Scala Try ) to help in these kinds of scnerios.
 The Java code below gives an idea about how to use Try structure :-

 ```java
         //when called this method might produce failue (in this case always produces failue :) )